Gaia-Protocol/Docs/en/gaia-protocol-details/team.md

 ## Development Lee, Hakseong &#x20;

-Lee, Hakseong is a developer of the MIX token website, Klubs and Injeolmi webdesign, as well as front-end programming.
+Lee, Hakseong is a full stack developer of the MIX token website, Klubs and Injeolmi webdesign.
 His experience in application development and server development is the key to Gaia Protocol's success.

 ## Development TheGreatHB